Peace and Love (sculpture)

 Peace and Love is a public sculpture in Beverly Hills, California.
-It was designed by Ringo Starr, who resides in Beverly Hills, and weighs 800 pounds.
-Mayor John A. Mirisch has said that the sculpture reflects the values of Beverly Hills: "We want to be a city of love and peace."
+It was designed by Ringo Starr, who resides in Beverly Hills.
+The sculpture is a polished steel depiction of Starr's hand making a peace sign, and it weighs 800 pounds.
+Starr shipped the original bronze version of the sculpture from the United Kingdom to Beverly Hills when he moved there.